CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zhang-blind-2022/index.md

 - article-journal
 publication: "in *IEEE Access* [SCI, JCQ Q2]"
 doi: 10.1109/ACCESS.2022.3204865
-abstract: In this paper we propose a blind dual watermarking scheme using Set Partitioning in Hierarchical Trees (SPIHT) and Stucki Kernel halftone technique for the tamper detection and image self-recovery.
+abstract: <div class="justify-align">In this paper we propose a blind dual watermarking scheme using Set Partitioning in Hierarchical Trees (SPIHT) and Stucki Kernel halftone technique for the tamper detection and image self-recovery.
 The watermark consists of authentication bits for tampering area location and recovery bits for image restoration.
 We generate